 “We learned a lot about synchronous and asynchronous working patterns,” says Clint Williams, principal product manager at Microsoft Teams.
 “I think we came to value tools like Teams and Freehand that allow us to continue to get work done even when everyone’s working with their own schedule.”

-As part of InVision’s Picture the Future series, InVision’s Jeff Chow recently sat down with Clint to talk about simplifying workflows, getting your entire organization collaborating for a more human-centric way of working, and how Teams and InVision have unlocked a new level of visual collaboration across their teams.
+InVision’s Jeff Chow recently sat down with Clint to talk about simplifying workflows, getting your entire organization collaborating for a more human-centric and impactful way of working, and how Microsoft Teams partnered with InVision to fuel Collaborative Intelligence.
 Here are Clint’s best tips to streamline your workflows and help make the work you do more creative, inclusive, and impactful.

 Invite everyone to play:

-With the Freehand dedicated app, you can collaborate on a digital whiteboard right within Teams, putting collaboration front and center.
+With the Freehand dedicated app, you can creatively collaborate on a digital whiteboard right within Teams, putting collaboration front and center.
 Pinning Freehands within its own dedicated space on a Team channel allows you and anyone you invite to contribute to the same artifact over time — whether you’re actively adding to it in a meeting live, or in your own time while working from home.

 “With a whiteboard, the last thing that would happen is the meeting ends and someone would take out their phone and take a snapshot of the whiteboard,” Clint says.
 “We don’t need to do that anymore.
 It was always ineffective.
 It was always scrambling to remember where that screenshot of the whiteboard went.
 Having it stored in InVision Freehand, I think is super important.
 We can always refer back to it in the future.”

 But diverse collaboration doesn’t mean solely working among internal teams.
 Freehand is great for working cross-functionally and across disciplines.
 Since the start of the pandemic, we’ve seen team members from every corner of an organization (like recruiting and operations) get immense value out of being able to visually collaborate with Freehand.